-D.UNDERGRADUATE REQUIREMENTS FOR DIRECT ENTRY TO LEVEL 6 (1 Yr Degree with RPL) - see also section 8 above ENTRY CRITERIA DOCUMENTED EITHER OR OR OR VERIFICATION English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: achieved a pass at a UK school in: • GCSE English at grade B or 6 • A level English Lit or English Language OR passed a Bachelor's degree or higher qualification in an English-speaking country according to the UKVI list of approved English-speaking countries Applicable to all visa applicants: Passed, no less than 2 years prior to making visa application, an Academic IELTS with the following scores: an overall score of 6 with a minimum 6.0 in each sub-test Applicable to all applicants: Pass with the required score an appropriate test outlined in chart A above.
-EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met.
-The test must have been taken within two years prior to making a visa application (visa applicants) or within 3 years prior to starting the programme (other non-English speaking students) Academic Qualifications 240 CAT points in a relevant subject Qualification from outside UK which are comparable but do not equate to 240 CAT points Appropriate Dip HE level qualifications which may, for some reason, not have been awarded CAT points at the time.
-Successfully Completed RPL Qualification Certificate verified by ENIC if an overseas qualification.
-AND a transcript of studies Bible/Theology Knowledge To satisfy the College they had EITHER providing proof of certificated learning ove sufficient biblical and them OR a church leader confirming they have the knowledge demonstrated through teaching/ preaching experience AND undertaking pre-readin Foundation Course offered of their first term of study and a logical knowledge and skills to enter at Level 6 by: AND undertaking pre-reading and completing the Foundation Course offered one afternoon for 8 weeks in their first term of study and a few selected mornings in the next two terms.
-Also required to complete a ENTRY CRITERIA MUST SHOW AND AND AND OTHER VERIFICATION Shows an active interest in intercultural mission Evidence of working or volunteering on a short-term, or longer mission activity Anticipates working in cross-cultural mission in the future.
-Ideally some interaction with others from a different culture to their own.
-Ideally current and active supporter of mission work Confirmation by third party AND demonstrated in personal statement AND Interview Shows commitment to personal formation in community Willingness to reflect on personal experiences Willingness to contribute to community life Willingness to engage in and learn through the "head, heart, hands" approach Willingness to work in a team and learn from peers.
+D.UNDERG D.UNDERGRADUATE REQUIREMENTS FOR DIRECT ENTRY TO LEVEL 6 (1 Yr Degree with RPL) - see also section 8 above ENTRY CRITERIA EVID ENCE DOCUMENTED EITHER OR OR OR VERIFICATION English Ability Applicable to all applicants: be a native English speaker according to the UKVI list of approved English-speaking countries Applicable to all applicants: achieved a pass at a UK school in: GCSE English at grade B or 6 A level English Lit or English Language OR passed a Bachelor's degree or higher qualification in an English- speaking country according to the UKVI list of approved English- speaking countries Applicable to all visa applicants: Passed, no less than 2 years prior to making visa application, an Academic IELTS with the following scores: an overall score of 6 with a minimum 6.0 in each sub-test EITHER Documentary proof of native English speaker OR Bachelor's Degree certificate taken at appropriate institution OR relevant English Test Certificate with minimum scores met.
+The test must have been taken within two years prior to making a visa application (visa applicants) or within 3 years prior to starting the programme (other non- English speaking students) Academic Qualifications 240 CAT points in a relevant subject Qualification from outside UK which are comparable but do not equate to 240 CAT points Appropriate Dip HE level qualifications which may, for some reason, not have been awarded CAT points at the time.
+Qualification Certificate verified by ENIC if an overseas qualification.
+AND a transcript of studies Bible/Theology Knowledge To satisfy the College they hat EITHER providing proof of certificated learning ave sufficient biblical and the OR a church leader confirming they have the knowledge demonstrated through teaching/ preaching experience AND undertaking pre-reading Foundation Course offered of their first term of study and a the next two terms.
+Also require contextual theology assignm g and completing the one afternoon for 8 weeks in few selected mornings in uired to complete a EITHER Qualification Certificate OR satisfactory reference AND Engagement with Foundation Course AND submission of assignments ENTRY CRITERIA MUST SHOW AND AND AND OTHER VERIFICATION Shows an active interest in intercultural mission Evidence of working or volunteering on a short- term, or longer mission activity Anticipates working in cross-cultural mission in the future.
+Ideally some interaction with others from a different culture to their own.Ideally current and active supporter of mission work Confirmation by third party AND demonstrated in personal statement AND Interview Shows commitment to personal formation in community Willingness to reflect on personal experiences Willingness to contribute to community life Willingness to engage in and learn through the "head, heart, hands" approach Willingness to work in a team and learn from peers.
 As above Demonstrates positive attitude to learning Respect for our Christian ethos, values and statement of faith Commitment to participation in all aspects of the programme Willingness to relate to and learn from others in a multi- cultural context.
 EITHER has adequate support mechanisms in place to manage the demands of the programme OR is willing to work with others to find and access such support As above but personal statement only applies to columns 2 & 3